 The Seat You Don’t Book in Advance Might Decide Your Flight

-But the quiet shift everyone’s talking about is the extra seat policy.
 If you need extra seating space, you’ll need to book an additional seat at the time of booking to guarantee boarding.
 Otherwise, you could be denied boarding if the flight is full and no extra seats are available.
-In some cases, you may be removed from the plane.
+On full flights, the practical risk is that there may be no adjacent seat left to accommodate the passenger, forcing a rebooking or a very public gate or boarding issue.

 Another change is the refund policy.
 Previously, Southwest refunded the cost of an extra seat if the flight wasn’t full.
 Under the new policy, that refund is no longer guaranteed—especially on sold-out flights.